-Protect and Respect Referrals
+Protect and Respect - Referrals At a glance

 Protect and Respect is for all young people aged 11 to 19 who have been, or are at risk of being, sexually exploited.

 We don’t make any assumptions about young people’s lives.
 We make sure that they know who we are and, if they have been referred by someone, they have been honest about why they think they might benefit from Protect and Respect.

 Protect and Respect is offered on 3 levels depending of the needs of the young person: